jaysylvester/citizen/README.md

 Have questions, suggestions, or need help?
 Want to contribute?
 [Get in touch](https://jaysylvester.com/contact).
 Pull requests are welcome.

-## Want to see citizen in action?
+## Is it production-ready?

-I use it on [originaltrilogy.com](https://originaltrilogy.com).
-We get a moderate amount of traffic (averaging ~400k page views per month and peaking at 750k) and the site runs for months on end without the app/process crashing.
+I use citizen on [my personal site](https://jaysylvester.com) and [originaltrilogy.com](https://originaltrilogy.com).
+OT.com gets a moderate amount of traffic (between 300K and 400K page views per month) and runs for months on end on a $20 cloud hosting plan without the app/process crashing.
 It's very stable.

 ## Quick Start